 The growth of our business may depend in part on our future ability to acquire or in-license any relevant third-party proprietary rights that we may identify as necessary or important to our business operations.
 For example, our programs may involve additional product candidates that may require the use of additional proprietary rights held by third parties.
 Our product candidates may also require specific formulations to work effectively and efficiently.
 These formulations may be covered by intellectual property rights held by others.
-We may develop products containing our compounds and pre-existing pharmaceutical compounds.
-These pharmaceutical compounds may be covered by intellectual property rights held by others.
 We may be required by the FDA or comparable foreign regulatory authorities to provide a companion diagnostic test or tests with our product candidates.
 These diagnostic test or tests may be covered by intellectual property rights held by others.
-We may be unable to acquire or in-license such third-party intellectual property rights.
+We may be unable to acquire or in-license such third-party rights.
 We may fail to obtain any of these licenses at a reasonable cost or on reasonable terms, if at all, which would harm our business.
 We may need to cease use of the compositions or methods covered by such third-party intellectual property rights, and may need to seek to develop alternative approaches that do not infringe, misappropriate or otherwise violate intellectual property rights which may entail additional costs and development delays, even if we were able to develop such alternatives, which may not be feasible.
 Even if we are able to obtain a license to such intellectual property rights, any such license may be non-exclusive, which may allow our competitors access to the same technologies licensed to us.